-Within the centre, my focus will be on three projects related to the dynamics of energy use in everyday life, adapting infrastructures for a lower carbon society, and the integration and application project, which will include everything from conducting new research to producing soundbites, public engagement and policy collaborations.
+Within the centre, my focus is on three projects related to the dynamics of energy use in everyday life, adapting infrastructures for a lower carbon society, and the integration and application project, which includes everything from conducting new research to producing soundbites, public engagement and policy collaborations.

-As our work develops, there will be many resources on our website, including the many people working in the centre, details of opportunities to get involved with the centre, and even recipes from our meetings.
+Many resources on our website, including the many people working in the centre, publications, and even recipes from our meetings.
 You can also follow us on Twitter.

 The DEMAND research centre is one of six ‘End Use Energy Demand’ Centres funded as part of the Research Councils UK Energy Programme.
 DEMAND also receives support from ECLEER (EDF R&D), Transport for London and the International Energy Agency – more on the DEMAND website.

 Hui, A., Day, R. and Walker, G. (eds.)
 (2018).
 Demanding energy: space, time and change.
 Basingstoke: Palgrave.
 Book website (including links to open access chapters); Book animated trailer